-First came the early try from Bianca Coltellini, getting the day going in Leicester, as she shuffled through various Cambridge shirts, which were one-by-one dropping to the floor in hope of tackling the Oxford centre.
-On the restart, the Oxford defence guarded their try line effectively, with one tackle from Jessi Abele bulldozing the Cambridge attack down.
-When on the ball, some slick, pre-rehearsed loops from the Welsh international Manon Johnes, playing at 9 for the Dark Blues, kept the Cambridge women guessing, as the Tabs kept scuttling back with each new breakdown.
+First came the early try from Oxford’s Bianca Coltellini as she shuffled through various Cambridge shirts collapsing to the floor in hope of tackling the Oxford centre.
+On the restart, the Oxford defence guarded their try line effectively, with one tackle from Jessi Abele breaking the Cambridge momentum.
+When on the ball, some slick, pre-rehearsed loops from the Welsh international Manon Johnes, playing at 9 for the Dark Blues, kept the Tabs scuttling back at each new breakdown.

 Despite Clodagh Holmes’s various quick line breaks from fullback, Cambridge reacted with some zeal.
-Their early arrivals to rucks disrupted Oxford’s flow of possession in the first half, with the Cambridge centre Emily Bell was particularly productive as she powerfully jabbed at the Oxford forwards.
-Whenever the Tabs won the ball back, Jenni Shuttleworth and Maggie Simpson pierced the dark blue wall of defence with impressive runs; Simpson went on to score Cambridge’s first try by galloping down the wing.
-An impressive conversion from a difficult angle meant Cambridge led Oxford 7-5.
-Cambridge might have gotten away with not getting a yellow card in the last 10 minutes of the first half as they conceded three consecutive penalties for not rolling away.
-With the referee giving Cambridge one last chance with her warning, a slight scare for the Dark Blues near the end of the first half saw Cambridge intercept a ball next to the Oxford try line and subsequently score a try, but the referee Nia Parsonage called it back as Oxford had the advantage.
+Their early arrivals to rucks disrupted Oxford’s possession in the first half; the Cambridge centre Emily Bell was particularly productive as she powerfully jabbed at the Oxford forwards.
+Whenever the Tabs won the ball back, Jenni Shuttleworth and Maggie Simpson’s impressive runs pierced the Dark Blue’s wall of defence; Simpson went on to score Cambridge’s first try by galloping down the wing.
+Anna Park’s impressive conversion from a difficult angle meant Cambridge led Oxford 7-5.

-Andrew Durutalo, the former Ealing, Worcester and USA player, led the way with some explosive collisions, as Oxford’s terrific line-speed in defence forced multiple errors from the Tabs.
-After scoring yet another penaliy, Oxford capitalised on yet more Cambridge errors by scoring from a lineout after el capitano George Messum popped it back inside for the prop John Aaron Henry, bringing the score up 16-7 going into half time.
-Some thrilling catches from Dan Stoller and Louis Jackson finished off a brilliant first half for the Dark Blues under the clear skies.
+Andrew Durutalo, the former Ealing, Worcester and USA player, led the way with some explosive runs, while Oxford’s terrific line-speed in defence forced multiple errors from the Tabs.
+Oxford later capitalised on Cambridge’s various errors by scoring from a line-out, after veteran captain George Messum popped it back inside for the prop John Aaron Henry to finish off the shrewd piece of play.
+Some stunning catches from Dan Stoller and Louis Jackson finished off a brilliant first half for the Dark Blues under the clear skies.
 Oxford 16, Cambridge 7, and Oxford’s route to victory looked promising.

 Image credits: Matt Impey via OURFC.